YeetTheAnson/PNGTools/README.md

 # PNGTools

-A comprehensive command-line utility for PNG image manipulation, providing a wide range of tools for analyzing, modifying, and converting PNG images.
+A comprehensive command line utility for PNG image manipulation.

 ## Table of Contents
 - [Installation](#installation)